apivideo/api.video-documentation/live-streaming/list-live-streams.md

     req.StreamKey("30087931-229e-42cf-b5f9-e91bcc1f7332") // string | The unique stream key that allows you to stream videos. req.Name("My Video") // string | You can filter live streams by their name or a part of their name. req.SortBy("createdAt") // string | Allowed: createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
-If you choose one of the time based options, the time is presented in ISO-8601 format. req.SortOrder("desc") // string | Allowed: asc, desc.
+If you choose one of the time based options, the time is presented in ATOM UTC format. req.SortOrder("desc") // string | Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
 For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending. req.CurrentPage(int32(2)) // int32 | Choose the number of search results to return per page.
 Minimum value: 1 (default to 1) req.PageSize(int32(30)) // int32 | Results per page.
 Allowed values 1-100, default is 25. (default to 25)